SZA: Achievements

-In her career, SZA has received five Grammy Awards, a Golden Globe nomination, and an Academy Award nomination.
+In her career, SZA has received seven Grammy Awards, a Golden Globe nomination, and an Academy Award nomination.
 She has earned one American Music Award, six Billboard Music Awards, four MTV Video Music Awards, and six BET Awards.
+SOS remains the album with the most nominations (14), as well as the album with the most nominated individual tracks (9).
 She received the "Rulebreaker Award" and "Women of the Year" at the Billboard Women in Music event in 2019 and 2023, respectively.
 SZA has also won the Soul Train Music Award for Best New Artist in 2017.
 Billboard later ranked her at number 18 on its 2025 "Top 100 Women Artists of the 21st Century" list.

 In September 2022, SZA was included as one of the rising stars on the Time 100 Next List.
 At the 2022 Grammy Awards, SZA won Best Pop Duo/Group Performance with Doja Cat for their collaboration "Kiss Me More".
 In 2023, Rolling Stone ranked SZA at number 180 on its list of the "200 Greatest Singers of All Time".
 At the 2025 Grammy Awards, SZA won Best R&B Song for her single "Saturn".